stainless-api/upload-openapi-spec-action/README.md

         uses: stainless-api/upload-openapi-spec-action@main
         with:
           stainless_api_key: ${{ secrets.STAINLESS_API_KEY }}
-          input_path: 'path/to/my-company-openapi.json'
+          input_path: "path/to/my-company-openapi.json"
-          output_path: 'path/to/my-company-openapi.documented.json'
+          output_path: "path/to/my-company-openapi.documented.json"
-          project_name: 'my-stainless-project'
+          project_name: "my-stainless-project"
-          commit_message: 'feat(api): my cool feature'
+          commit_message: "feat(api): my cool feature"
       - name: Push documented spec to docs repo
         uses: dmnemec/copy_file_to_another_repo_action@main
         env:
           API_TOKEN_GITHUB: ${{ secrets.API_TOKEN_GITHUB }}
         with:
-          source_file: 'path/to/my-company-openapi.documented.json'
+          source_file: "path/to/my-company-openapi.documented.json"
-          destination_repo: '{DOCS_REPO_NAME}'
+          destination_repo: "{DOCS_REPO_NAME}"
-          destination_folder: 'openapi-specs' # (optional) the folder in the destination repository to place the file in, if not the root directory
+          destination_folder: "openapi-specs" # (optional) the folder in the destination repository to place the file in, if not the root directory
-          user_email: '{EMAIL}' # the email associated with the GH token
+          user_email: "{EMAIL}" # the email associated with the GH token
-          user_name: '{USERNAME}' # the username associated with the GH token
+          user_name: "{USERNAME}" # the username associated with the GH token
-          commit_message: 'Auto-updates from Stainless'
+          commit_message: "Auto-updates from Stainless"
 ```

 This assumes the following secrets have been [uploaded to your GitHub Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):